Vaseharan/Chemistry_Labroratory/README.md

 - UI, particle effects, and audio use **external packages**
 - Focus was placed on **mechanics and architecture rather than custom 3D assets**

----

-## 🧠 AI Usage

-ChatGPT was used as a support tool for:

-- Assisting in code implementation
-- Debugging and fixing errors
-- Improving development efficiency

-All core logic, interaction flow, and system design were independently developed.

----

 ## ⚙️ Setup Instructions